 Part of being open-minded objective good researcher of course, is to investigate both sides to try to get to the bottom of all the biases and prejudices.
 That's why we advocate it.
 But in doing so though, one should keep in mind certain prevailing patterns we've found in the skeptical literature.
 SCEPCOP member Travis Basinger, who has studied both sides extensively and examined the real data in question, explains what we should be wary of and watch out for when researching skeptical literature and sources.

-Why You Should be Wary of Skeptical Sources and Literature
+Why You Should be Wary of Skeptical Sources and Media

 "Anyone can claim to have "debunked" something.
 You start talking about *ANY* paranormal topic or paranormal case or paranormal study, and a Skeptic will speak up and say that it's been "totally debunked by someone much more experienced than me", then they will link to this "debunking", and it's generally a Skeptic article that sounds very convincing to anyone who *hasn't actually read and examined the data and research* of the topic in question, but to those who are familiar with it, is clearly seen as being full of factual errors, distortions, exaggerations, and omissions of data, and lots of clever talk to make it look like there is "nothing there".

 If you read just Skeptic Articles and not the actual data and research of what they are discussing, you will be bamboozled quite easily, not being able to fact check what the Skeptics are saying with what the data actually suggests.

 You can't suggest someone like me of being one-sided, because I read Csicop, Skepdic Dictionary, Skeptico, and other Skeptic Websites and Skeptic Articles to see what they have to say about X and Y, and then re-examine the data, and boy oh boy, factual errors, distortions, and omitting dazzle shot veridical details in particular cases is rampant.